Reformed Political League: Linked organisations

-The party published Ons Politeuma ("Our citizenship").
-It scientific institute was the Groen van Prinsterer Stichting ("Groen van Prinsterer Foundation") and its education institute was Mandaat - Gereformeerd Politiek Vormingswerk ("Mandate, Reformed Political Education work").
+The party published Ons Politeuma ("Our Citizenship").
+Its scientific institute was the Groen van Prinsterer Stichting ("Groen van Prinsterer Foundation") and its education institute was Mandaat - Gereformeerd Politiek Vormingswerk ("Mandate, Reformed Political Education work").
 Its youth organisation was the Gereformeerde Politieke Jongeren Club ("Reformed Political Youth Club"), which published Plein ("Square") and Stand-By.

 Pillarised organisations

-The party had a small liberated Reformed pillar around, consisting out of like minded organisations.
-Most prominent was the Reformed Churches in the Netherlands (Liberated).
-The paper Nederlands Dagblad was closely linked to the GPV, until 1974 Pieter Jongeling, who also led the parliamentary party, led the paper.
+The party was part of a small liberated Reformed pillar, consisting of like-minded organisations.
+Most prominent was the Reformed Churches in the Netherlands (Liberated), with which the party was largely synonymous for most of its existence.
+The paper Nederlands Dagblad was closely linked to the GPV, Pieter Jongeling, who also led the parliamentary party from 1963 to 1977, led the paper until 1974.
 The Kampen Theological University of the Reformed Church (Liberated) was also linked to the liberated Reformed Church.